AdrienTD/elbtools/pykedit/readme.txt

 Quick start:

+- First, go to "Tools > Settings" in the menu and set the paths to the GameModule.elb files patched with Ipatix's patcher.

-- First, select the game version (XXL1, XXL2, OG) of the KWN files you want to open.
+- Then, select the game version (XXL1, XXL2, OG) of the KWN files you want to open.

-- Then, open a KWN file by clicking "File > Open" or by drap-dropping the KWN file in the editor's window.
+- Finally, open a KWN file by clicking "File > Open" or by drap-dropping the KWN file in the editor's window.

 - You should then see the file appear in the tree at the left.